kmatrosova/LocalMusicRecSys2024/README.md

 ## Datasets

-Please download the datasets used in experiments in thefollowing link: [DEEZER DATASET](https://zenodo.org/records/13309698)
+Please download the datasets used in experiments in the following link: [DEEZER DATASET](https://zenodo.org/records/13309698)

 The `dataset` directory must follow this structure: